- About Us

 (a) Magazines and Journals

 Nearly all of the magazines, newspapers, and other periodicals available to CCC students can be accessed from off-campus.
 Want to know if a particular title is available electronically?
 Go to the NC LIVE homepage and look for the "Journal Title Search" button just above the "Live Help Chat" box on the left.
-Or if you are researching a topic, search thousands of journals at once using one of the many databases, such as Academic Search Premier.
+Or if you are researching a topic, search thousands of journals at once using one of the many databases.
 The Magazine Index is a pdf document that lists the print magazines and journals that are available in the library .
 You will need Adobe Acrobat Reader to open the file.

 (b) Off-Campus Assistance